RocketChat/docs-old/bots/create-and-run-a-bot/rasa-bot/README.md

 * URLs: `http://<ngrok_public_url>/webhooks/rocketchat/webhook`
 * Post as: `<RASA USER NAME>`

-**NOTE**: Make sure you replaced the URL with a valid public URL obtained on the previous step using ngrok.
+**NOTE**: Make sure you replace the URL with a valid public URL obtained on the previous step using ngrok.

 Click `Save changes` in the top right corner.